Ron Johnson (wide receiver, born 1980)

-Ron Johnson (born May 23, 1980) is an American former professional football and Arena football wide receiver.
+Ron Johnson (born May 23, 1980) is an American former professional football player in the National Football League (NFL), Canadian Football League (CFL) and Arena Football League (AFL).
 He played college football for the Minnesota Golden Gophers and was selected by the Baltimore Ravens in the fourth round of the 2002 NFL draft with the 123rd overall pick.
 In his NFL debut, he scored an eight-yard receiving touchdown against the Carolina Panthers in a 10–7 loss.

 Johnson was also a member of the Chicago Bears, Washington Redskins, Calgary Stampeders, Orlando Predators, and Cleveland Gladiators.

 Johnson's father, Ron Johnson Sr., played in the NFL as a defensive back for the Pittsburgh Steelers, winning two Super Bowls between 1978 and 1984.